hihipy/tabs-2-json/README.md

 Boolean flags are present only when true.
 Their absence means false:

 - `text_truncated`: the text was shortened by the video trim or the character cap.
-- `low_signal`: the extracted text came back nearly empty (under 200 characters), which usually means a client-rendered page never populated.
-It is a high-precision failure flag, not a noise detector: a page with substantial but low-quality text (for example a search results page) will not carry it, so absence does not guarantee the text is clean.
+- `low_signal`: the extracted `text` is unreliable, set in two cases.
+Either the text came back nearly empty (under 200 characters), which usually means a client-rendered page never populated; or the page is video-only, whose body carries little useful text and whose real content sits in `structured_data`.
+It is a high-precision flag, not a noise detector: a page with substantial but low-quality text (for example a search results page) will not carry it, so absence does not guarantee the text is clean.

 On failure, the record has `id`, `title`, `url`, `captured_at`, `ok` set to `false`, and: